 Aikido sword exercises with partner and bokken, or solo like iaido.
 There are some very complex systems of sword exercises in aikido, often demanding a high strain on one's memory at the cost of properly exercising the sword technique fundamentals.
 This is a simple exercise system we use at my dojo.
 I call it aikibatto, since it combines aspects of aikido with those of iaido (batto).

+New video!
 Video clips and explanations on the basic aikido pinning technique nikyo, against a couple of particularly difficult attacks - mainly katadori, shoulder grip, and munedori, collar grip.
 A relaxed way of training nikyo is also shown.

 Aikiken Sword Exercises for Aikido.
 The aikibatto exercises, practical and spiritual aspects of the sword arts, advice on equipment for training.
 Click the image to see the book at Amazon.
 More about the book here.